GAliNor/Javascript-xpath-generator/README.md

 * Else, it will determine its position inside its wrapper and then recursively process its parent node.

+In case the "absolute" parameter is set to true, then the function will return the full xpath starting from the root element to the tag name of the selected element.

 # Usage example